The Fifth Annual Golf Tournament, will be held on April 4, 2020

 Opportunities for Sponsorships are still open and Donations needed.

 2019 GOLF TOURNAMENT

-The Fourth Annual Golf Tournament, will be held on April 6, 2019 again at Scholl Golf and Tennis Club in Glendale.
+The Fourth Annual Golf Tournament, was held on April 6, 2019 at Scholl Golf and Tennis Club in Glendale.

 The Third Annual Golf Tournament, held on April 7th at Scholl Golf and Tennis Club in Glendale, was another success.
 Thanks to the efforts of Jim and Judy Salz.

 Sixty seven knights, dames and friends enjoyed the tournament and the awards and dinner that followed.
 With the support of generous sponsors, we netted about $20,000 for the benefit the Holy Child Program that provides services to special needs children in the Holy Land.
 Our sincere thanks to all.

 First place tie between the foursome of Suzanne Branchflower, Maureen Binder, Pat Locke, Robbie Carlton and the foursome of Christine Amos, Allison Woram, Erica Durrand and Henrietta Saffron.